project4lifez/koi-ordering-system-japan/README.md

 # 📚 C# Project

 Welcome to the **C# Project Name**!
-This project is designed to [briefly describe what your project does, e.g., "manage Koi fish orders in Japan"]. gdgdgfdfg
+This project is designed to [briefly describe what your project does, e.g., "manage Koi fish orders in Japan"].

 ## 🚀 Getting Started